wbsg-uni-mannheim/SelfRefinement4ExtractGPT/README.md

 ## Self-Refinement Strategies for LLM-based Product Attribute Value Extraction

-This paper critically evaluates two self-refinement techniques for extracting attribute values from product descriptions:
+We critically evaluate two self-refinement techniques for extracting attribute values from product descriptions:
-_Error-based Prompt Rewriting_ and _Self-Correction_.
+_Error-based Prompt Rewriting_ and _Self-Correction_, across zero-shot, few-shot in-context learning, and fine-tuning settings.

 ## Prompting Techniques
-All prompting techniques and the code to execute the prompts are defined in the folder `prompts`.
+All prompting techniques and the code to execute the prompts are implemented in the folder `prompts`.
 Each task contains two sub-folders:
 - `execution` contains the code to execute the prompting technique.
 - `prompt_templates` contains the prompt templates for the different prompting techniques.